 If you’re serious about winning, the best optic system for a match like this is the Burris MTAC-1 4x24mm.
 The Burris MTAC-1, when coupled with a Stag Arms 3G, will help you achieve some fantastic results.

 Remington Versa Max Tactical

 Remember, in 3 Gun competition matches, you will also be blasting away at targets with a shotgun.
 Not just any gun will give you the performance necessary to excel in a 3-gun match.
-Don’t expect any stellar results by using your grandad’s break open double-barrel twenty-gauge shotgun.
+Don’t expect any stellar results by using your grandad’s break-open double-barrel twenty-gauge shotgun and shotgun shell types.